L0v3P01s0n/fakegpt-cli/README.md

 * [Join the conversation](https://www.reddit.com/r/ChatGPT/comments/14ip6pm/summarize_any_text_instantly_with_a_single/)
   on Reddit: Discuss the tool, ask questions, and share your experiences with our growing community.

-Thank you for using ChatGPT CLI!
+Thank you for using FakeGPT CLI!